fbpx

 Use our Recycling Locator to find a drop-off location and see what products they accept.
 For a complete list of accepted products, details on recycling large quantities of lights (commercial volumes), and other information, visit your province’s page:

 Previously known as LightRecycle, our light recycling program was established in BC in 2010 in response to recycling regulations and requirements for mercury-containing bulbs in Canada.
-The program has since expanded to Manitoba, Quebec, and Prince Edward Island.
+The program has since expanded to Manitoba, Quebec, and many other provinces.

 *Lighting fixtures including string lights and ballasts are only accepted in British Columbia.